 Reference management is systematically collecting, organising and using references to sources.
-How to do this in the most efficient way depends on the type of sources you use most frequently and also on your personal workflow and preferences.
+How to do so in the most efficient way depends on the type of sources you use most frequently and also on your personal workflow and preferences.

 Good reference management is an enormous help in retracing what you have seen and read.
 It also helps you to reuse, add annotations to and share your references.
 Moreover, it leads to accurate citations.
 In short: good reference management enables you to work more effectively and efficiently.

 There are many ways to save and organise (references to) sources/literature: